 My overall opinion of the Shuttle Car Seat is that it is solid but unremarkable.
 If you can find it going cheap online, it may be worth a look.

-The 6-position base is adjustable to ensure a proper and level install in your car.
+The 6-position base is adjustable to ensure a proper and level installation in your car.
 And dual bubble level indicators provide peace of mind that it’s been installed correctly.

-An ingenious design quirk is the ability to fasten the seat to directly to a vehicle’s belt, without the need for the base.
+An ingenious design quirk is an ability to fasten the seat directly to a vehicle’s belt, without the need for the base.
 This is ideal for the busy mom, hopping in and out of taxis and other modes of transport.

 I was very much impressed with the innovative and clever design of this car seat.
 Ease of use paired with good protection makes a winning combination.
 It’s the third most expensive product in this list, but I feel is well worth the money if you can spare it.